fbpx

 Tree trimming – the dangers

-Limit Zone (see diagram) must only be trimmed by a Waipā Networks authorised person.
+Limit Zone (see diagram) must only be trimmed by one of our authorised team.

-Before clearing tree foliage near live conductors, ask Waipā Networks for advice.
+Before clearing tree foliage near live conductors, ask us for advice.

-Growth Limit Zone: Any tree growing in the Growth
+Growth Limit Zone: Any tree growing in the Growth Zone.

 Branch Movement: